Our History

 — Allison, age 7

-“ You know you will never give up.
+“ I know you will never give upon me.
 Thanks for the compliments and feedback.”

 — Patrick, age 8